scala/scala-jenkins-infra/doc/design.md

    * job-specific params incorporated into job title
 * use jenkins strictly as a job scheduler/dashboard
    *  archive logs, builds elsewhere
-   *  configuration is handled by chef
+   *  configuration is handled by ansible
 * the jenkins server/workers are considered stateless & opaque
-   * infrastructure is fully defined by chef cookbook
+   * infrastructure is fully defined in ansible config
    * worker nodes have home directory mounted on device that is wiped on reboot (ephemeral storage on EC2)
-   * chef-client runs on boot, and every 30 minutes
    * as little information as possible in jenkins job config: standardize common stuff & extract logic to scripts
 * use maven to store and communicate compiled artifacts
    * every commit has artifacts on our artifactory, use them for running test suite downstream, git bisect,...